-In what follows we study results from the PD climate and the warming response to the warming in the 1.5 K experiment (with respect to PD) and the extra 0.5-K difference (between the 2.0 K and 1.5 K experiments) from three versions of the NorESM1-Happi: (1) NorESM1-HappiAMIP forced with prescribed SST and sea ice (Sect.
-3.12.1); (2) NorESM-Happi which is fully coupled (Sect.
-3.2-2.2); (3) NorESM1-HappiSO which employshas a slab ocean model (Sect.
-3.3 2.3- and 2.14).
+In what follows we study the warming response in the 1.5 K experiment (with respect to PD) and the extra 30 0.5 K difference (between the 2.0 K and 1.5 K experiments) from three versions of the NorESM1-Happi: (1) NorESM1-HappiAMIP forced with prescribed SST and sea ice (Sect.
+3.1); (2) NorESM-Happi which is fully coupled (Sect.
+3.2); (3) NorESM1-HappiSO which has a SOslab ocean model (Sect.
+3.3 and 2.1).
 The disadvantage with the AMIP model is that it does not capture any ocean and sea-ice feedbacks.
-The coupled model on the other handhowever has larger biases, for instance in the near-surface temperatures (Fig. 55).
-The SO model offers an intermediate solution with smaller biases than the fully coupled model (Fig. 55), while still including feedbacks that are missing in the AMIP model set-up.
-The AMIP experiments however comprise a much larger ensemble of experiments, which may enable statistical significance of smaller trends (e.g. Li et al., 2018).
+The coupled model on the other hand has larger biases, for instance in near-surface temperatures (Fig. 55).
+The SO model offers an intermediate solution with smaller biases than the fully coupled model (Fig. 5), while still including feedbacks that are missing in the AMIP model set-up.
+The AMIP experiments, however, comprise a much larger ensemble of experiments, which allows for establishing may enable-statistical significance of smaller trends (e.g. Li et al., 2018).

-5.14.1 Temperature targets and the polar amplification factor
+5 4.1 Temperature targets and the polar amplification factor

-The changes in the global-mean near-surface temperature for the 1.5 K and 2.0 K warmer worlds are given in Table 3Table 3.
+The changes in the global-mean near-surface temperature for the 1.5 K and 2.0 K warmer worlds are given in Table 3 Table 3.
 Note that these runs are designed to have temperature increases of 1.5 K and 2.0 K relative to pre-industrial conditions, whereas we are comparing them to the PD climate, which is assumed to be 0.8 K warmer based on observations (Mitchell et al., 2017).
-Therefore, the ideal temperature increase between the PD experiments and the 1.5 K and 2.0 K warming experiments is 0.7 K and 1.2 K.
+Therefore, the idealtarget temperature increase between the PD experiments and the 1.5 K and 2.0 K warming experiments is 0.7 K and 1.2 K.

-NorESM1-HappiAMIP hits the temperature targets of 0.7 K and 1.2 K above with respect to the PD temperatures quite accurately.
+NorESM1-HappiAMIP hits the temperature targets of 0.7 K and 1.2 K above PD temperatures quite accurately.
 The corresponding numbers are 0.56 K and 1.02 K for NorESM1-HappiSO and 0.69 K and 1.15 K for NorESM1-Happi.
-The warming compared with respect to the PD climate is thus somewhat too low in the SO model whereas it is closer to the targets in the fully coupled one.
-The difference between the 2.0 K and 1.5 K warming experiments is quite similar across the models: 0.49 K for NorESM-HappiAMIP, 0.43 K for NorESM-HappiSO, and 0.46 K for NorESM1-Happi.
+The warming compared to the PD climate is thus somewhat too low in the SO model whereas it is closer to the targets in the fully coupled one.
+The difference between the 2.0 K and 1.5 K warming

+15 experiments is quite similar across the models: 0.49 K for NorESM-HappiAMIP, 0.43 K for NorESM-HappiSO, and 0.46 K for NorESM1-Happi.